-3 CAPITAL PRUDENTIAL INDICATORS FOR 2012/13 TO 2014/15
+3 CAPITAL PRUDENTIAL INDICATORS FOR 2013/14 TO 2015/16

+3.1 The Council's capital expenditure plans are the key driver of treasury management activity.
+The capital expenditure plans are reflected in prudential indicators, which are designed to assist Members' overview and confirm capital expenditure plans.

+Capital Expenditure

-- 3.1 The Council's capital expenditure plans are the key driver of treasury management activity.
-The capital expenditure plans are reflected in prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans. - 3.2 Capital Expenditure.
-This prudential Indicator is a summary of the Council's capital expenditure plans, both those agreed previously, and those forming part of this budget cycle.
-The table below also shows how these plans are being financed and any shortfall that will require borrowing:-
+3.2 This prudential Indicator is a summary of the Council's capital expenditure plans, both those agreed previously, and those forming part of this budget cycle.
+The table below also shows how these plans are being financed and any shortfall that will require borrowing.
+Members approved these forecasts as part of the medium term financial strategy that came to Council on 29 January 2013.

-£000s 2010/11 Actual 2011/12 Estimate 2012/13 Estimate 2013/14 Estimate 2014/15 Estimate
+£000s 2011/12 Actual 2012/13 Estimate 2013/14 Estimate 2014/15 Estimate 2015/16 Estimate

-Capital Expenditure 1,753 1,985 1,013, 653 605
+Capital Expenditure 1,214 1,390 1,434 625 625

 Financed by:

-Capital receipts 786 1,627 863 503 455
+Capital receipts 853 1,145 1,284 475 475

-Capital grants 967 359 150 150 150
+Capital grants 361 245 150 150 150

+Net financing need for the year - - - - -

-- 3.3 The Council's Borrowing Need (the Capital Financing Requirement -CFR).
-The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
+3.3 The Council's borrowing need (the capital financing requirement - CFR).
+The CFR is simply the total historic outstanding capital expenditure, which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.
-Any capital expenditure, which has not immediately been paid for, will increase the CFR. - 3.4 Following accounting changes arising from the implementation of International Financial Reporting Standards, elements of some of our outsourced contracts, e.g. Recycling, now have to be treated as Finance Leases and brought onto the balance sheet.
+Any capital expenditure, which has not immediately been paid for, will increase the CFR.

+- 3.4 Following accounting changes arising from the implementation of International Financial Reporting Standards, elements of some of our outsourced contracts, e.g. recycling, now have to be treated as finance leases and brought onto the balance sheet.
 Whilst this increases the CFR, and therefore the Council's borrowing requirement, these types of scheme in effect include a borrowing facility and so the Council is not required to separately borrow for these schemes.
-The Council currently has £1.36m of such schemes within the CFR.

-3.5 The current CFR projections are in the table below:-
+The Council currently has £1.02m of such schemes within the CFR. - 3.5 The CFR does not increase indefinitely, as the minimum revenue provision (MRP) is a statutory annual revenue charge, which broadly reduces the borrowing need in line with each assets life. - 3.6 The current CFR projections are in the table below:-

-£000s 2010/11 Actual 2011/12 Estimate 2012/13 Estimate 2013/14 Estimate 2014/15 Estimate
+£000s 2011/12 Actual 2012/13 Estimate 2013/14 Estimate 2014/15 Estimate 2015/16 Estimate

-CFR 2,130 2,130 2,130 2,130 2,130
+CFR 1,937 1,937 1,937 1,937 1,937

 Movement in CFR - - - -

-4 MRP POLICY STATEMENT
+4 MRP Policy Statement

-- 4.1 The Council is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision - MRP), although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision - VRP). - 4.2 CLG Regulations have been issued which require the full Council to approve an MRP Statement in advance of each year.
-A variety of options are provided to councils, so long as there is a prudent provision. - 4.3 There is an historic adjustment arising from the former Housing Revenue Account which results in a negative CFR for the purposes of the MRP calculation.
-This has been reviewed for 2012/13 and is still considered to be applicable and therefore a zero MRP charge will apply for 2012/13. - 4.4 Annual repayments in respect of finance leases arising from outsourced contracts are applied as MRP.
+- 4.1 The Council is required to pay off an element of the accumulated General Fund capital spend each year (the CFR) through a revenue charge (the minimum revenue provision MRP), although it is also allowed to undertake additional voluntary payments if required (voluntary revenue provision VRP). - 4.2 CLG Regulations have been issued, which require the Full Council to approve an MRP Statement in advance of each year.
+A variety of options are provided to Councils, so long as there is a prudent provision. - 4.3 There is an historic adjustment arising from the former Housing Revenue Account, which results in a negative CFR for the purposes of the MRP calculation.
+This has been reviewed for 2013/14 and is still considered to be applicable and therefore a zero MRP charge will apply for 2013/14. - 4.4 Annual repayments in respect of finance leases arising from outsourced contracts are applied as MRP.